earthrise-media/mining-detector/README.md

 #### Clandestine airstrips and airstrips dataset

 Rough dirt airstrips, often cut illegally from the forest and unregistered with authorities, allow miners to access the mines and to fly out the gold.
-The Intercept Brasil, with the Rainforest Investigations Network and in collaboration with the New York Times, surveyed over a thousand clandestine airstrips in Brazil's Legal Amazon.
-They identified 362 clandestine airstrips positioned within 20 kilometers of mining activity.
+The Intercept Brasil and The New York Times surveyed over a thousand clandestine airstrips in Brazil's Legal Amazon, identifying 362 landing strips within 20 kilometers of mining activity.
 The inquiry into the airstrips' role in the expansion of mining led to a pair of stories and a short documentary film:

 * [The illegal airstrips bringing toxic mining to Brazil’s indigenous land](https://www.nytimes.com/interactive/2022/08/02/world/americas/brazil-airstrips-illegal-mining.html), _The New York Times_, 2022.
 * [As pistas da destruição](https://theintercept.com/2022/08/02/amazonia-pistas-clandestinas-garimpo/), _The Intercept_, 2022.
 * [Os pilotos da Amazônia](https://www.youtube.com/watch?v=IA-Rk_hdl4M), _The Intercept_, short film, 2022.

 The airstrip location data are [available for download](https://github.com/earthrise-media/mining-detector/blob/airfield-data/data/airstrips/).
-The data were gathered by Earthrise Media from OpenStreetMap and from satellite images of Amazônia Legal in 2021, augmented with input from several governmental and non-governmental organizations, and verified by the newsrooms.
-The clandestine airstrips project is supported by The Pulitzer Center.
+The clandestine airstrips dataset is the result of a collaborative reporting effort by The Intercept Brasil, The New York Times, and the Rainforest Investigations Network, an initiative of The Pulitzer Center.
+The Intercept Brasil created the project within the network, which was later joined by The New York Times.
+Reporters gathered and verified data of airstrip locations from Earthrise Media, Open Street Maps, the Socio-Environmental Institute of Brazil, the Yanomami Hutukara Association, and government reports.

 #### Related reporting on open-pit mining
 * [Garimpo destruidor](https://theintercept.com/2021/12/04/garimpo-ilegal-sai-cinza-para-amazonia/), _The Intercept_, 2021.
 Video of a helicopter flyover of mine devastation.